MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 1. Exit the utility.
 Your web and compute nodes are now upgraded and configured as they were in version 9.0.

-1. Repeat these steps for each web node.
+1. Repeat these steps for each node.

+   >[!WARNING]
+   >The entities created by the users, specifically web services and snapshots, are tied to their usernames.
+For this reason, you must be very careful to prevent changes to the user identifier over time.
+Otherwise, pre-existing web services and snapshots cannot be mapped to the users who created them.
+For this reason, we strongly recommend that you DO NOT change the unique LDAP identifier in appsettings.json once users start publishing service or creating snapshots.

 <a name="onebox"></a>